open-policy-agent/opa/docs/content/annotations.md

 authors | list of strings | A list of authors for the annotation target.
 Read more [here](#authors). organizations | list of strings | A list of organizations related to the annotation target.
 Read more [here](#organizations). schemas | list of object | A list of associations between value paths and schema definitions.
-Read more [here](#schemas). custom | list of arbitrary data | A custom list of named parameters holding arbitrary data.
+Read more [here](#schemas). custom | mapping of arbitrary data | A custom mapping of named parameters holding arbitrary data.
 Read more [here](#custom).

 ### Scope